isamu-isozaki/teamai_test/engineering/infrastructure/database/team.html.md

 * [GitLab.org OKR Issue Board][okr-issue-board]: this board lists all the issues we should complete in the current OKR.
 * [GitLab.com OKR Issue Board][okr-infra-issue-board]: this board lists all the infrastructure issues that we should complete in the current OKR.
-* [GitLab.org Database Issue Board][db-issue-board]: this board lists all database related issues (regardless of the OKR they belong to).
+* [GitLab.org Database Issue Board][db-issue-board]: this board lists all database related issues (regardless of the OKR they belong to/index.html.md).

 ### Creating Issues